 With the factors above, the sources believe sales of the Surface Pro 3 are unlikely to surpass one million units, adding that Microsoft is also not very aggressive about development of a next-generation Surface and is likely to terminate the product line.

-Of course this is just a rumor at the moment, it would be surprising to see Microsoft kill off their Surface tablets, although this is something they did in the past with their Zune when it failed to take on the Apple iPod.
+Of course, this is just a rumor at the moment, it would be surprising to see Microsoft kill off their Surface tablets, although this is something they did in the past with their Zune when it failed to take on the Apple iPod.

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.